 - Remember when…?
 Help your child recall the situation.

-2. What were you feeling?
+- What were you feeling?
 Explore feelings related to the behavior you saw, including what triggered the feelings.
 Make sure to validate, or let them know you understand their feelings.

-4. Was that the best way to express that feeling?
-(Help them self-evaluate).
+- Was that the best way to handle the situation?

-10. If your child feels bad about the incident, help him or her practice self-forgiveness and move on.
+- If your child feels bad about the incident, help him or her practice self-forgiveness and move on.
 If they’ve done the Review, they’ve taken responsibility for the event and done the necessary learning.